 - Certain medicines: Use of phenacetin, a popular non-prescription pain reliever, has been linked to renal cell carcinoma.
 Because it has not been available for two decades, it is no longer a major concern.

 - High blood pressure: People with high blood pressure are at a higher risk of developing the disease.
 It is not known whether the condition or the medicine used to treat it is to blame for the increase in risk.

-- Gender: Men are twice as likely to develop the disease as women.
+- Gender: Men are about twice as likely to develop the disease as women.

-- Family history: Those with a strong family history of renal cell carcinoma are at a higher risk to develop the cancer.
+- Family history: Those with a strong family history of renal cell carcinoma are at a higher risk of developing the cancer.
 Brothers and sisters of those diagnosed are at the highest risk.

 - Smoking: Tobacco use has a strong link to kidney cancer.
-Smoking raises the risk for developing kidney cancer.
+Smoking raises the risk of developing kidney cancer.
 The risk decreases over time if tobacco use ceases.

-- Kidney disease: Those with kidney disease and those on dialysis have an increased risk.
+- Kidney disease: Those with advanced kidney disease and those on dialysis have an increased risk.

 - Hereditary disease: People with rare inherited conditions including Birt-Hogg-Dube syndrome, hereditary leiomyoma-renal cell carcinoma, hereditary papillary renal cell carcinoma, hereditary renal oncocytoma, familial renal cancer, tuberous sclerosis, and von Hippel Lindau disease have an increased risk.

 - Exposure to chemicals: Some research links exposure to cadmium, some herbicides, and organic solvents to an increased risk of developing kidney cancer.